w3c/wai-intro-wcag/content/new-in-22.md

 </blockquote>
 <p><a href="https://www.w3.org/WAI/WCAG22/Understanding/accessible-authentication-enhanced">Understanding Accessible Authentication (Enhanced)</a></p>

-## About the Personas Quotes
+## About the Personas

+These personas are representations of people with disabilities developed from qualitative data on real people.

 The linked persona roles go to the [[Stories of Web Users]](/people-use-web/user-stories/).
 That page has other personas with different disabilities.
-We might add more in the future.

-We plan to add persona quotes to the Understanding WCAG documents.